Balance Mind and Body with Biofeedback

 Option 3: Wellness at Work (Your Office)

-The Wellness at Work program is a day-long event where your employees sign-up for a 30 minute biofeedback or guided imagery session with Karen.
+The Wellness at Work program is a day-long event where your employees sign-up for a 30 minute biofeedback or mindfulness sessions with Karen.
 This program is ideal for morale when technology groups are in a release cycle, or when other long-hours and weekend work is required.
 Wellness at Work invites employees to enjoy a healthy break while learning a new skill that promotes relaxation, supports creativity and innovation, and can improve cognitive performance and decision when practiced over time.

 Are you ready to get started with biofeedback?